Su Shi: Initial success and fame

 In 1057, at the age of 19, Su Shi and his younger brother Su Zhe both passed the highest-level civil service examinations and attained the degree of jinshi, a prerequisite for high government office.
 His accomplishments at such a young age attracted the attention of Emperor Renzong and leading literary figure Ouyang Xiu, who became Su's patron thereafter.
-Ouyang had already been known as an admirer of Shu Shi's father Su Xun, endorsing his literary style at the imperial court and stating that no other pleased him more.
+Ouyang had already been known as an admirer of Su Shi's father Su Xun, endorsing his literary style at the imperial court and stating that no other pleased him more.
 When the 1057 jinshi examinations were given, Ouyang Xiu unexpectedly required candidates to write in the ancient prose style when answering questions on the Confucian classics.
 The Su brothers gained high honors for what were deemed impeccable answers and achieved celebrity status, particularly due to Su Shi's exceptional performance in the subsequent 1061 decree examinations.